webcrafters/ng-basics-2021/README.md

 Find them on their respective branches.

 The tasks build upon each other, they are to be completed in order.

+The tasks build upon each other, they are to be completed in order.

 ## Task 1

 Create a new branch when working on the solution for this task.
 While being on branch task1, use something like
 `git checkout -b my-task1-solution`